GregUtas/robust-services-core/docs/README.md

 ## C++ Static Analysis

-These documents describe the C++ static analysis tool found in the _ct_ directory:
+These documents describe the C++ static analysis tools found in the _ct_ directory:

 Document | Description
 -------- | -----------
-[RSC C++ Static Analysis Tools](/docs/RSC-Cpp-Static-Analysis-Tools.md) | overview of the C++ static analysis tools [RSC C++11 Exclusions](/docs/RSC-Cpp11-Exclusions.md) | C++11 language features not supported by the static analysis tools [A Static Analysis Tool for C++](https://www.codeproject.com/Articles/5246833/A-Static-Analysis-Tool-for-Cplusplus) | article on static analysis tools
+[RSC C++ Static Analysis Tools](/docs/RSC-Cpp-Static-Analysis-Tools.md) | overview of the C++ static analysis tools [RSC C++11 Exclusions](/docs/RSC-Cpp11-Exclusions.md) | C++11 language features not supported by the static analysis tools [A Static Analysis Tool for C++](https://www.codeproject.com/Articles/5246833/A-Static-Analysis-Tool-for-Cplusplus) | article on the static analysis tools

 ## RSC Session Processing and Applications

-These documents describe the session processing framework provided with RSC and the POTS and Diplomacy bot applications that uses it:
+These documents describe the session processing framework provided with RSC and the POTS and Diplomacy bot applications that use it:

 Document | Description
 -------- | -----------